emmajanedrews/base-template/_posts/2018-03-16-some-important-market-statistics-from-the-gta.md

 **In 2017, prices were higher as more homes were sold.
 Since then, the number of homes sold has dropped by 34.9% and the average price has gone down by 12.4%.**

-Specifically, detached home prices are down 17.2%, semi home prices are down 8.6%, and townhouse prices are down 2.9%.
+Specifically, detached home prices are down 17.2%, semi-detached home prices are down 8.6%, and townhouse prices are down 2.9%.
 Condos, on the other hand, have had an average price increase of 10.1%.
 We can likely expect condo prices to continue to rise throughout the year.

 In the GTA, we are now a condo city.
 This is something you’ll likely hear more and more about in the coming months.